SamMorales11/saasmetrics-analytics/README.md

 ## 🎯 Deep-Dive Business Insights
 ## 1. The Leaky Bucket Syndrome
-While monthly financial metrics indicate aggressive Monthly Recurring Revenue (MRR) growth—surging from $16,537 in January to $81,335 in June, peaking with a 61.56% MoM growth rate in April—micro-cohort analysis exposes a critical underlying vulnerability.
-The company suffers an average drop-off of 15% to 24% of new users within their first 30 days (`M0` to `M1`).
-This massive macro-level revenue growth has heavily masked an alarming underlying gross churn rate.
+While monthly financial metrics indicate aggressive Monthly Recurring Revenue (MRR) growth surging from $16,537 in January to $81,335 in June, peaking with a 61.56% MoM growth rate in April micro cohort analysis exposes a critical underlying vulnerability.
+The company suffers an average drop off of 15% to 24% of new users within their first 30 days (`M0` to `M1`).
+This massive macro level revenue growth has heavily masked an alarming underlying gross churn rate.

 ## 2. The April Cohort Anomaly
 The April 2025 cohort stands out as the top performer of the year.
 In addition to driving the highest acquisition volume with 95 new company registrations, this specific cohort achieved the highest month-one (`M1`) retention rate at 87.4%.